electron/osx-sign/README.md

 ## Frequently Raised Issues

-If error persists with `A timestamp was expected but was not found.` or `The timestamp service is not available.`, please try code sign the application later.
+If error persists with `A timestamp was expected but was not found.` or `The timestamp service is not available.`, please try code-sign the application later.
 The intermittent nature of the failures is a networking issue in communicating with the timestamp server.

 ## Notes